sdb/cloudr/README.md

 ## Features

-* add CloudApp account to the account settings
+* CloudApp account synchronization
-* share bookmark to CloudApp from a browser via the 'Share Page' menu
+* share bookmark to CloudApp from a browser and other apps

 ## Development